admin-ch/CovidCertificate-UIdoc/README.md

 ).

 ## Certificate types
-Six (7) types of certificate can be created:
+Seven (7) types of certificate can be created:
 - vaccination
 - vaccination-tourist
 - test